hiperwalk/hiperwalk/docs/tutorial/plotting.rst

 ----------

 There are five plot types:
-bar, histogram, line, grid and graph.
+bar, histogram, line, plane and graph.
 The difference between the plots are explained and illustrated in the following subsections.
 All plots correspond to the following quantum walk simulation on